SCANN: Synthesis of Compact and Accurate Neural Networks: Methodology

-\section{SCANN Synthesis Methodology}
+\subsection{SCANN Synthesis Methodology}

+Next, we explain the SCANN methodology that leverages both destructive and constructive architecture synthesis approaches through a grow-and-prune synthesis paradigm.
+As a result, the synthesis cost of this process is significantly reduced compared to RL-based approaches.
+SCANN can also be used in conjunction with the DR process, as explained in Section \ref{sect:dr}.
+DR+SCANN works on the reduced-dimension dataset whereas SCANN works on the original dataset.

-In this section, we first propose a technique to address the limitation of prior work that requires the ANN depth to be fixed.
-Then we introduce three basic architecture-changing techniques that enable the synthesis of an optimized feed-forward network architecture.
-Finally, we describe three training schemes that can be used to synthesize the network architecture.
+We first propose a technique to address the limitation of prior work that requires the number of layers of DNN architecture to be fixed prior to the training process.
+Then, we introduce three basic architecture-changing techniques that enable the synthesis of an optimized feed-forward network architecture.
+Finally, we describe three training Schemes, A, B, and C, that can be used to learn the weights and connections in the network during the training process.
+Each of these training schemes uses a different approach to synthesizing efficient DNN architectures.
+Scheme A is a constructive approach that starts from a small network and iteratively grows the network to a larger one.
+On the other hand, Schemes B and C are based on destructive synthesis that starts from a larger network and iteratively prunes the architecture to a smaller one.